-How to watch the 2019 NFL Draft online with a VPN
+How to watch the 2021 NFL Draft online with a VPN

 - Install the VPN app onto your chosen device (Windows, Mac, Android, iOS, Amazon Fire TV, etc.), and then connect to a US city where streaming is available (more on this below).

-- Sign up to the streaming service of your choice, or connect to the live streaming site you plan to use.
+- Sign up for the streaming service of your choice, or connect to the live streaming site you plan to use.
 We highly recommend testing your VPN and streaming options before the event to ensure you don’t miss any of the major reveals and announcements.

 That’s it!
 If you find a VPN connection is not working to help you bypass region-locking, try clearing your cache and cookies in your web browser, closing the browser completely, and then opening up a new session.
 You may also want to try running in a private browsing window, such as Chrome’s Incognito mode, or Firefox’s Private Window.